UMC GRANTS PROGRAM FREQUENTLY ASKED QUESTIONS

 - How do I know if I should apply for a General Support Grant or a Program Grant?

 General support is funding that can be used in any way the organization needs.
 It allows grantees to nimbly meet challenges throughout the year and apply funding as needed to accomplish their mission.
-This is UMC’s preferred giving strategy for applicants whose mission falls securely within one or more of UMC’s areas of focus, Food, Housing, Health & Safety, and Economic Security.
-Program grants are preferred by the committee only when an agency’s mission is broader than our areas of focus, but one program falls securely within them.
-Agencies are encouraged to consult with Kelly about which type of grant to seek if you have questions.
+This is for applicants whose mission falls securely within one or more of UMC’s areas of focus, Food, Housing, Health & Safety, and Economic Security.
+Program grants are considered for an agency whose mission is broader than our areas of focus, but one program falls securely within them.
+Agencies are encouraged to consult with UMC about which type of grant to seek if they have questions.

 - What grant amount can I expect?

 Grants vary in scale in relationship to the proposal and focus area addressed and the philanthropic budget available for the year.
-The minimum grant awarded is generally $1,000.
+The minimum grant awarded is generally $1,000 and the maximum is $25,000.
+There are two different application forms depending on the amount being requested: a streamlined version for requests of $5,000 or less; and a more extensive version for requests of $5,001 and greater.

 - When will I be notified?